DirectDuck/indiedb_django_project/README.md

 	- INDIEDB_PROJECT_DATABASE_PASSWORD
 	- INDIEDB_PROJECT_DATABASE_HOST
 	- INDIEDB_PROJECT_DATABASE_PORT
-6. From terminal, run `python manage.py migrate`
+4. From terminal, run `docker-compose up -d --build`
-7. From terminal, run `python manage.py runserver` and proceed to `http://127.0.0.1:8000/`
+5. From terminal, run `docker-compose exec web python manage.py migrate` and proceed to `http://127.0.0.1:8000/`
+> If page doesn't load then type `docker-compose logs`.
+If you can't manage to resolve the problem, create an issue.